 If necessary, students will be treated by the first aid officer, and parents and/or an ambulance will be contacted.
+Due to a lack of space, students will be sent home at the earliest opportunity if unwell or injured.

 Lost property